To match China’s Army lake fleet, India’s super surveillance equipped boats off to Ladakh

 New Delhi, July 01: The third senior military commander level talks that went on until late on Tuesday night at Chushul were held in a cordial atmosphere.

-Both sides discussed specifics of disengagement and de-escalation along the Line of Actual Control.
+Both sides discussed specifics of disengagement and de-escalation along the Line of Actual Control (LAC).

 Although the decisions are yet to take shape on the ground, the Narendra Modi government has given the Indian Military a free hand to deal with the situation.
 On the other hand, the Indian Military is standing up to the People's Liberation Army.